yy6linda/COVID_diagnosis_baseline/README.md

 If the docker model runs successfully, the prediction file `predictions.csv` file will be created in the output folder.
 This file has two columns: 1) person_id and 2) test-positive probability.
 Note: make sure the column 2) contains no NA and the values are between 0 and 1.

+## Make a submission to COVID-19 DREAM challenge

+Please see this Synapse page for instructions on how to make a submission [link](https://www.synapse.org/#!Synapse:syn21849256/wiki/601875)